stratosphereips/StratosphereLinuxIPS/docs/slips_in_action.md

 ## Saefko RAT

-We demonstarte Slips capabilities by running Slips on Saefko-RAT [download here](https://mcfp.felk.cvut.cz/publicDatasets/Android-Mischief-Dataset/AndroidMischiefDataset_v2/RAT06_Saefko/) network traffic.
+We provide the analysis of the network traffic of the RAT06-Saefko [download here](https://mcfp.felk.cvut.cz/publicDatasets/Android-Mischief-Dataset/AndroidMischiefDataset_v2/RAT06_Saefko/) using Slips.

 The capture contains different actions done by the RAT controller (e.g. upload a file, get GPS location, monitor files, etc.).
 For detailed analysis, check Kamila Babayeva's blog [Dissecting a RAT.
 Analysis of the Saefko RAT](https://www.stratosphereips.org/blog/2021/6/2/dissecting-a-rat-analysis-of-the-saefko-rat).

+From the analysis we know that:
+-  The controller IP address: 192.168.131.1 and 2001:718:2:903:f410:3340:d02b:b918
+-  The victim's IP address: 192.168.131.2 and 2001:718:2:903:b877:48ae:9531:fbfc

 First we run slips using the following command: